 For those who do not wish to camp, lodging is available in Medora and other nearby communities.
 There is no food inside the park.
 Restaurants and grocery stores can be found in Medora and Watford City.

 Wildlife in Theodore Roosevelt National Park

-Because of the absence of many natural predators, the park closely maintains and manages the animal populations in the park by studying the diets, movement and distribution, and reproduction rates of the animals.
-In the past, elk have been transferred from the park to other areas in North Dakota, South Dakota and Kentucky that are trying to reintroduce and increase elk populations.
+Because of the absence of any natural predators, the park closely maintains and manages the animal populations in the park by studying the diets, movement and distribution, and reproduction rates of the animals.
+In the past, elk have been transferred from the park to other areas in North Dakota, South Dakota, and Kentucky that are trying to reintroduce and increase elk populations.

 Feral horse populations are maintained at about 70 to 110 horses at a time, to give visitors the feel of what the area was like during the ranching era of Theodore Roosevelt.
 Surplus horses are sold at public auctions.
 It is believed that some of these horses are the descendants of the wild horses of the 19th century.
 Their similarities are striking, with larger heads and shorter backs than modern horses.

 The park was established in remembrance of Theodore Roosevelt, the 26th president of the United States.
 Roosevelt maintained a relationship with the North Dakota Badlands and the National Park Service throughout his life.
 He first visited the badlands in 1883 and fell in love with the rugged country.
 He immediately invested in a local cattle operation called the Maltese Cross.